Belgian Mortality Monitoring Be-MOMO

 Be-MOMO Project

-In Belgium, surveillance of all-cause mortality is carried out on a weekly basis by the Infectious Diseases Epidemiology Unit of Sciensano.
-The mortality monitoring model is designed to serve as a tool for rapid detection and quantification of unusual mortality which might result from disease epidemics such as influenza or from extreme environmental conditions such as heat waves.
-A timely assessment of the impact on mortality may be useful to guide or reinforce new or existing public health measures, e.g. vaccinations for influenza and the national heat action plan.
+In Belgium, surveillance of all-cause mortality is carried out on a weekly basis by the service of Infectious Diseases Epidemiology of Sciensano.
+The mortality monitoring model is designed to serve as a tool for rapid detection and quantification of unusual mortality which might result from disease epidemics, such as influenza or extreme environmental conditions, such as heat waves.
+A timely assessment of the impact on mortality may be useful to guide or reinforce new or existing public health measures, such as influenza vaccinations and the heat action plan.
 Moreover, mortality monitoring can be used to evaluate possible effects of public health measures by comparing periods before and after the implementation of the intervention.

 Analyses